Scientific Name

 Description

-Nananthus vittatus is a much-branched succulent with a large caudex and thick fleshy olive-green to dark green leaves arranged in rosettes.
-It grows up to 4 inches (10 cm) tall.
-Leaves are ovate to lanceolate, up to 12 inches (30 cm) long, and up to 0.4 inches (1 cm) wide.
-The daisy-like flowers are yellow with a red stripe down the middle of each petal, up to 1 inch (2.5 cm) in diameter, and appear in winter.
+Nananthus vittatus is a much-branched succulent with a large caudex and thick, fleshy, olive-green to dark green leaves arranged in rosettes.
+It can grow up to 4 inches (10 cm) tall.
+The leaves are ovate to lanceolate, measuring up to 12 inches (30 cm) long and 0.4 inches (1 cm) wide.

 Hardiness

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).
+USDA hardiness zone 9b to 11b: from 25°F (-3.9°C) to 45°F (7.2°C).

 How to Grow and Care